Wednesday, October 20, 2021

 Shockwave starts appearing on US shelves in November 1984, just in time for Christmas.
 Shockwave's RRP is around $29.99 give or take depending on the toy store flyers.
 Contrast this with galactic Man being $14.95 at Radio Shack the following year.
 Is Shockwave this pricey because of the marketing costs surrounding the Transformers brand?
 Was there some retooling cost associated with this figure that Hasbro had to factor into the price?

 Takara released Laserwave (レーザーウェーブ) in 1985 in Japan.
 What makes this toy extra special, is it is the only toy not manufactured by Takara to be sold under the Takara brand with Transformers marketing.
-This is because the toy was not owned or manufactured by a domestic market competitor.
-It was already owned by Intecs in Korea.
-If the toy was still owned and/or manufactured by Toyco, Takara would not have included it in the domestic line because revenue would flow to the competition, and Takara would never ask the direct competition to supply toys for them.
+This is because Toyco's Astro Magnum was no longer being sold and not in direct competition with Takara, and Takara would never ask the direct competition to supply toys for them.
 Putting other intellectual property concerns aside, none of the Takatoku/Matsushiro/Bandai associated toys (Jetfire, Roadbuster, Whirl, Chop Shop, Venom, Barrage, Ransack) were released in Japan.
 Bandai (who ended up owning these toys) was a major Japanese competitor.
 Similarly, the Toybox toys that were manufactured by Tomy (Sky Lynx and Omega Supreme) were never released in Japan under Transformers.
 Takara would have never asked their major competitors to supply toys for Transformers for sale in Japan, nor allow them to benefit from their exclusive agreement with Hasbro.

 Later Tandy/Radio Shack decide they need a Spark Man of their own.
 They too, like Hasbro and Royal Condor before them, reach out to Intecs.
 Tandy can only have the grey version (because the purple characterization of the figure is Hasbro intellectual property), and it is packed like Spark Man but with a windowless box with no flap.
 Ready for sale in 1985, and appearing to be the last chapter of the Korean story, it is essentially a Shockwave casting with the original trigger, combined with the Astro Magnum deco.
 Tandy never disclose Intecs as manufacturer, only that it was 'custom made in Korea'.
 Tandy had a subsidiary called A&A International that was tasked with their manufacturing and purchasing operations in HK, Korea, Japan and Taiwan (according to their annual reports).
 Galactic man uses the original Astro Magnum stock photography on the back of the box.
 The front of box photo is not Galactic man, it is an Astro Magnum figure, with 'Astro Magnum' text cleaned off the chest sticker, and Tandy sticker added to the hip.
 Given that of all the releases, Galactic Man is the only figure to sport Astro Magnum-esque stickers, it's probable that Astro Magnum itself was the figure A&A discovered, possibly in Japan or in neighboring countries, and Astro Magnum was the visual template for Galactic Man.